pmcgrenery/WxBrief/TESTING.md

 10. Bug: When you zoom in and out and pan across the map for a while the SIGMET polygons disappear and sometimes they reappear when at the center of the screen.
 <br>Fix: After some research I found this is a known issue with the leaflet map when you plot geoJSON polygons to the map and assign the lines a weight.
 Originally the line weight for the polygons was set to a number value.
 The fix is just to remove the line weight value.

+11. Bug: On the About Page there is a JQueryUI accordian type display.
+Originally, I put the code to call the JQueryUI function for this in the effects.js file.
+However, the library that this code is loaded from is only loaded on the about page.
+Therefore, an error is thrown on every other page as the <code>$.accordian</code> function is not recognised.
+<br>Fix: The fix for this was to place the code that calls the accordian function in the jQueryUI library in a separate file that is loaded only on the About page.

 ## Automated Testing

 The site was tested using the following validators and online tools: